davidsulc/LuceneQueryBuilder/README.md

 Tokenize(term, @"[\d/]"); // ["foo", "bar", "flim flam"]
 ```

-Naturally, the list of token can then be manipulated to create a query, for example:
+Naturally, the list of tokens can then be manipulated to create a query, for example:

 ```cs
 using LuceneQueryBuilder.Tokenization;